 Chicken Gizzards, while sounding obscure and intimidating, are not only inexpensive (yet high quality nutrition) they also taste delicious when cooked properly!!
-With my Pressure Cooker Chicken Gizzards and Broth served with Rice and Chive Blossoms you will enjoy the taste and texture of an otherwise discarded part of the chicken, made into a gourmet treat in less than 30 minutes!
+With my Pressure Cooker Chicken Gizzards and Broth you will enjoy the taste and texture of an otherwise discarded part of the chicken, made into a gourmet treat in less than 30 minutes!

-However, if you are avoiding carbs (like me!!) just omit the rice and enjoy the gizzards in their natural broth.
+However, if you are avoiding carbs or grains just omit the rice and enjoy the gizzards in their broth as-is or swap in cauliflower rice.

 Growing up, I was like the rest of the majority, shunning offal (aka organ meats).
 But my Grandmother and Mom eagerly enjoyed them every chance they got.